apache/mynewt-site/docs/os/core_os/porting/port_bsp.md

-#Create a BSP for Your Target
+#Create a BSP for your Target

 ## Introduction

 If you are using a board or system not currently supported by Mynewt, you will need to create a BSP for the new target.
 If another similar BSP exists it is recommended to copy that BSP as a starting point.
-For example, is another BSP exists using the same MCU, start with a copy of that BSP.
+For example, if another BSP exists using the same MCU, start with a copy of that BSP.

-Either way, this document will describes the steps necessary to create a new BSP from scratch.
+Either way, this document describes the steps necessary to create a new BSP from scratch.

-##Get Your Reference Documents Handy
+##Keep your Reference Documents handy

 To build a proper BSP, you will typically need the following:

 * The datasheet for the MCU you have chosen
 * The schematic of your board
-* The information on the CPU core within your MCU if its not included in your MCU documentation
+* The information on the CPU core within your MCU if it is not included in your MCU documentation
 * This Mynewt documentation

-##Name Your BSP
+##Name your BSP

 Select a name for your BSP.
-For the remainder of this document, well assume the bsp is named `myboard`.
+For the remainder of this document, we'll assume the bsp is named `myboard`.
 In general its best to select a name that describes the board/system you are creating.

-##Create a BSP Directory
+##Create a BSP directory

 Create a directory `hw/bsp/myboard` using the name chosen above.
 Within this BSP directory, create the following subdirectories:

 * `include`
 * `include/bsp`